bazelbuild/starlark/conventions.md

 } #: Default list of tags for each configuration
 ```

+Documentation processing tools may treat multiple doc comments attached to the
+same variable as an error (for example, if a variable has both a preceding doc
+comment block and a trailing in-line doc comment).

 Doc comments attach to variables, not to values.
 For example, if a global
 variable whose value happens to be `True` has a doc comment, documentation
-processing tools should take care not to attach the doc comment's text to
+processing tools shouldn't attach the doc comment's text to unrelated
-unrelated occurrences of `True` in other parts of the code.
+occurrences of `True` in other parts of the code.